hypwr/CS325-Python-Web-Scraping-Project/README.md

 The Scrape() function then searches for any 'h1' tags in the HTML.
 For nbcnews.com, the only 'h1' tag to appear on the articles I checked was the title, so the article name is stored for file naming.
 The rest of the content of the article is under a specific 'div' tag, the class of "article-body__content".
 We then scrape this part of the HTML for 'p' tags containing the body of the article.
 The total content of the article is combined into one string, and then both the title and the content are returned by this function.
 Finally, outputDataFile() opens a new file titled the title of the article, and places the content into it (using utf-8 encoding for special characters).
 This file is then close and should appear in your current working directory.

 Lastly, the articleScraper() function compacts all of the previously mentioned functions into one nice function that calls all the previous ones in the correct order for each article.
 Every function has basic error reporting that should give the user an idea as to what went wrong and to prevent the program from crashing on error.

+NEW: Now it uses classes from seperate modules to have more organized code, the major change in functionality however is that geminiSummary() is called and a 3rd document is outputed containing a close to 50 word summary on the article.

 ### Detailed Instructions
 1. Create a .txt file and place the URL's of the articles you wish to scrape in this file one by one.
 This means after pasting a URL, hit enter or newline.
 Furthermore, make sure these are from www.nbcnews.com and are preferably from the business section.
 Once you're done with this file, save it in a specific folder of your choosing.